junxian428/HTB_Certified_Junior_Cybersecurity_Associate/12. Network Enumeration with Nmap/10.  Firewall and IDS&IPS Evasion - Easy Lab/README.md

 This page shows us the number of alerts.
 We know that if we receive a specific amount of alerts, we will be banned.
 Therefore we have to test the target system as quietly as possible.

+Our client wants to know if we can identify which operating system their provided machine is running on.
+Submit the OS name as the answer.

+Ubuntu